prxshetty/JobTrail/README.md

 # Job Trail

 Job Trail is a Chrome extension that automatically categorizes Gmail emails related to job applications based on their content.
 It uses Google's Cloud Console and GmailAPI to access the emails and their respective body content.
 It uses OpenAI's GPT model to analyze emails and apply labels, helping job seekers organize their application process more efficiently by categorizing them and labelling them.
+The reason I went with Google's API instead of the traditional Python script is because if you have a look at the github

 ## Table of Contents